symfony/symfony-docs/components/class_loader/cache_class_loader.rst

     // register the cached class loader
     $cachedLoader->register();

-    // eventually deactivate the non-cached loader if it was registered
+    // deactivate the original, non-cached loader if it was registered previously
-    // previously
     $loader->unregister();

 XcacheClassLoader